PoshCode/PSGit/CONTRIBUTING.md

 Thus, all edits to the module code should be in the `/src` folder, and must be tested by tests in the `/test` folder.

+Please join our development discussion chat on [PowerShell Slack](https://PowerShell.Slack.com) in the #PowerShell channel.
+If you're not already a member, you can get an invitation by putting an email address into that first text box on http://slack.poshcode.org/ and clicking `Get-Invite` ;)

 ### Building Development Versions

 To get started, you need to clone the project with the `--recursive` switch in order to update and initialize the submodules, and then checkout the **dev** branch.
 E.g.: